- Learning Centre

 - Mentees can visit the mentor listing as often as they wish to see who they may be interested in meeting.

 - Mentees book meetings with their preferred mentors on a first come, first served basis.
 They do this by simply clicking on the meeting dates listed on mentors’ profiles.
-Note: Mentees are limited to one session per mentor but can meet with up to ten different mentors.

 - Mentees can log in to their “My Sessions” page to see a list of the mentoring sessions they have booked and get their mentors’ contact information.